Irish Wildflower Conservation Grade Seed Mixture:

 The maintenance is different for WF03.

-or half of the area sown with WF03 should not be cut at the end of summer,
+or most of the area sown with WF03 should not be cut at the end of summer,

 leave the seed heads on so that the birds, especially finches can search